confluentinc/cli/README.md

 See [error.md](errors.md) for details.

 ### Registering the Command
 We must register our newly created command with the top-level `config` command located at `internal/cmd/config/command.go`.
-We add it to the `config` command with `c.AddCommand(NewFileCommand(c.config))`.
+We add it to the `config` command with `c.AddCommand(NewFileCommand(c.cliName, c.prerunner, c.analytics))`.

 With an entirely new command, we would also need to register it with the base top-level command (`ccloud` and/or `confluent`) located at `internal/cmd/command.go`, using the same `AddCommand` syntax.
 Since the `config` is already registered, we can skip this step.